tapscodes/AppDevH/README.md

 # AppDevH
 All My App Development Honors Projects in Senior Year of Highschool (2019-2020).
 ## Projects
 Most projects have their assignment pdf attached, and other than the first few, they were all written in swift.
 Please note some of the projects didn't get perfect grades, as they aren't perfect programs.
-The .aia files are from MIT App Inventor 2 (which was used before swift)
+The .aia files are from MIT App Inventor 2 (which was used before swift was allowed)
 ### Project Name List (In order of date assigned)
 1. ButtonClick - Button Clicking Application
 2. CalcApp - Basic Calculator Application